Preview in:

 Keeping your data safe online is crucial.
 Here are some ways in which you can maximize cybersecurity with low or no costs:

-- Use a VPN - A Virtual Private Network encrypts your internet connection and hides your IP address, making it harder for hackers or trackers to see your activity
+- Use a VPN - A Virtual Private Network encrypts your internet connection and hides your IP address, making it harder for hackers or trackers to see your activity.
+For users on a budget, cheap proxies can offer a basic level of IP masking, though they typically lack the full encryption and security features that a quality VPN provides.

 - Enable Two-Factor Authentication (2FA) - Adds extra security to your accounts beyond just passwords